catarinaburghi/catarinaburghi/README.md

 ### Hello there 👋
 *General Kenobi*

-I'm a high school student involved with [First Robotics Competition](https://www.firstinspires.org/robotics/frc) with team [5024 Raider Robotics](https://github.com/frc5024), for now I've helped the team program 2 award-winning robots from our 2020 season [Darth Raider](https://github.com/frc5024/InfiniteRecharge) and the 2022 season[Guillotine](https://github.com/frc5024/RapidReact).
+I'm a high school student involved with [First Robotics Competition](https://www.firstinspires.org/robotics/frc) with team [5024 Raider Robotics](https://github.com/frc5024), for now I've helped the team program 2 award-winning robots from our 2020 season [Darth Raider](https://github.com/frc5024/InfiniteRecharge) and the 2022 season [Guillotine](https://github.com/frc5024/RapidReact).

 I usually won't be working on many big projects at once, but here on my github you'll find small projects like all my homework from my [grade 11 computer science class](https://github.com/catarinaburghi/ICS3U) and all of my work from my [grade 12 computer science class](https://github.com/catarinaburghi/ICS4U) in school.